 5. Include antioxidants

 Foods that are rich in antioxidants help to strengthen your immunity after having antibiotics.
-Include food like berries, nuts, carrot, spinach, parsley, red wine, tea etc. in your diet.
+Include food like berries, nuts, carrot, spinach, parsley, tea etc. in your diet.

 How Long Does It Take For The Immune System To Recover After Antibiotics?